 Like all other methods, this method also has pros and cons.

 Advantages of Embed in SharePoint Online

 One portal for all content

 With SharePoint online, you can share other documents as well.
-Why not using it for all other documents, and also the Power BI report.
-You can have one portal that is the central sharing portal for your Office 265 tenant.
-Users usually love the integrity.
+Why not use it for all other documents and the Power BI report?
+You can have one portal, which is the central sharing portal for your Office 365 tenant.
+Users usually love integrity.

 Embedding is simple

 Unlike Power BI Embedded, embedding in SharePoint online is easy.
-You just get the URL and embed it into a Power BI object in the SharePoint online.
-You don’t need to write a single line of code for that purpose, but with Power BI Embedded you do need a developer.
+You just get the URL and embed it into a Power BI object in SharePoint online.
+You don’t need to write a single line of code for that purpose, but with Power BI Embedded, you need a developer.

 Disadvantages of Embed in SharePoint Online